Two Dead, Two Hurt In Dutch Bridge Accident - UrduPoint

 "Concern now goes out to the employees affected by this accident.
 It's dramatic enough."

-The regional safety authority said the two injured people had been rushed to hospital but were expected to survive, the authority said.
+The regional safety authority said the two injured people had been rushed to hospital but were expected to survive.

 Such industrial accidents are rare in the Netherlands, which has strict construction codes and centuries of experience building canals, dams, and bridges.